Grand Fourth of July Celebration! (1882)

 The location of the park can be seen at the top of the circa-1898 map below.

 Below, a photo taken at Shady View Park on May 12, 1896.
 A caption identifies the people as “La Reunion Colony settlers”: Mrs. Louie Maas, Annie Gramatky, Paul Hartman, and Elizabeth (Lizzie) Gramatky.

 Sources & Notes

-Photograph of Union Station from the Texas/Dallas History and Archives Division of the Dallas Public Library.
+Bottom photo from the collection of the Dallas Public Library.

 Copyright © 2020 Paula Bosse.
 All Rights Reserved.